 - Make the customer happy

-people to become members of our club is ridiculous if they don't have a
+members of our club is ridiculous if they don't have a reason to

-love our sites in the first five seconds of being on them.
-That is most
+will love our sites in the first five seconds of being on them.

-unlikely.
-The text presents three phases of Customer Life-cycle Management (CLM):
+That is most unlikely.
+The text presents three phases of Customer Life-cycle Management

-Bring people to our site.
-This may mean that we must advertise on other
+people to our site.
+This may mean that we must advertise on

 conversion - Turn

-sales techniques, and secure functions to capture and use customer
+effectives sales techniques, and secure functions to capture

 retention - Turn